 As eCommerce continues to grow steadily worldwide, it is becoming increasingly important for eCommerce companies to understand the importance of fulfilment houses.
 Many eCommerce companies are not aware that they can outsource their fulfilment needs through a third-party company, also known as Third Party Logistics (3PL) providers.
 In this blog post we will explore what fulfilment houses do and how eCommerce companies can use them to their benefit in order to expand their reach.

 What are fulfilment houses?

 The world has quickly become a global marketplace, making it important that e-retailers can quickly and efficiently deliver their products internationally.
 Fulfilment houses make this easy.
-Fulfilment house services include warehousing and inventory management, order processing, pick & pack, eCommerce fulfilment, and global eCommerce logistics.
+Fulfilment house services include warehousing and inventory management, order processing, pick & pack, eCommerce fulfilment, global eCommerce logistics and updating customers on fulfillment status.
 Depending on a company’s needs, they can choose to use one or multiple of these services to meet their needs in order to grow their eCommerce business.